Patch-level Neighborhood Interpolation: A General and Effective Graph-based Regularization Strategy: Our Method: Patch-level Neighborhood Interpolation

-\paragraph{Procedure} For the specific instantiation of our framework exhibiting in Figure~\ref{figure_framework} for our derived Pani VAT method, we present the procedure in the following:

-\begin{itemize} \item Firstly, we construct the $K_1$ nearest neighbor graph on the images based on the cosine distance of second last feature through the classifier $f$ in the filter process.
-Construct the patch set $\mathcal{P}$ through the convolution operation defined in a standard way. \item Secondly, for the feature map on each considered layer, we still incorporate the $K_2$ nearest patch neighbors for each patch of each image among all the patches from the $K_2$ peer patches, i.e., the candidate set $\mathcal{S}$. \item Conduct interpolation in the way shown in Eq.~\ref{eq_framework} as the non-local forward propagation. \item We perform VAT to compute the desired $\eta^*$ under the the constraints in Eq.~\ref{eq_NVAT}.
-Then we can obtain the full objective function in Eq.~\ref{eq_NVAT2}. \end{itemize}

-\emph{Remark.} As shown in the adversarial part of Figure~\ref{figure_framework}, the rationality of our Pani VAT method lies in the fact that the constructed perturbations can entail more non-local information coming from the neighbors of current sample.
-Through the delicate patch-level interpolation among neighbors of each patch, the resulting virtual adversarial perturbations are expected to construct more informative directions of smoothness, thus enhancing the performance of classifier in semi-supervised setting.
+\paragraph{Remark.} As shown in the adversarial part of Figure~\ref{figure_framework}, the rationality of our Pani VAT method lies in the fact that the constructed perturbations can entail more non-local information coming from neighbors of the current sample.
+Through the delicate patch-level interpolation among neighbors of each patch, the resulting non-local virtual adversarial perturbations are expected to provide more informative smoothness, thus enhancing the performance of the classifier in the semi-supervised setting.